srivastava-prachi/website/index.md

 ## Updates

-- Presenting at LSE/Imperial Workshop, London (10th-11th June 2024)
+- Presented at LSE/Imperial Workshop, London (10th-11th June 2024)
-- Presenting at the Irish Economics Association (9th-10th May 2024)
+- Presented at the Irish Economics Association (9th-10th May 2024)
 - Presented at IPECE 2024 (UCD Economics)
 - Poster session at the Central Bank of Ireland